Napalpí Indigenous Massacre: A 114-Year-Old Survivor Will Testify at the Trial

 “The reconstruction of the truth is a right”

-“What it does is reconstruct the truth, which is a right of the victims.
-Restorative measures would be issued, such as incorporating the sentence into the Chaco curriculum.
-Also, converting the administrative headquarters of the Napalpí reduction into a memorial museum; returning the remains found by the Argentine Forensic Anthropology Team to the community and reburial in the Napalpí memorial; and proposing to the community now called the Aboriginal Colony that they give it whatever name they wish,” Vigay concluded.
+“What this does is reconstruct the truth, which is a right of the victims.
+Reparative measures would be decreed, such as incorporating the sentence into the Chaco curriculum.
+Also, the Napalpí mission's administrative headquarters would be converted into a memorial museum; the remains found by the Argentine Forensic Anthropology Team would be returned to the community and buried in the Napalpí memorial; and the community, currently called Colonia Aborigen, would be given the option to change its name,” Vigay concluded.

 SUPPORT US